 Considerable investment has been made by partners across the SMP to utilise their media channels to raise awareness and celebrate successes.
-88

 89 The surveys undertaken in 2021 and conversations with ward members have highlighted that there is a perception that crime and ASB is increasing in the borough.
 Whilst that is true, the extent to which it is increasing is disproportionate to the actual crime figures.
 Within this report we are able to demonstrate the extent to which the partnership is working to reduce crime and ASB and safeguard the vulnerable and young people.
 A specific communications plan is in place to install a sense of safety, remove the fear and negative perception, and encourage behaviour change of people who install fear and are responsible for antisocial behaviour.
 The plan includes the use of several press releases, social media posts, newsletter content to promote the work of the SMP and to promote the Town Centre, in particular, in a positive way.
 As an example, there has been 90 My Community Voice posts from Kent Police about activity in the Town.
 The MaidSafer brand, on posters around the town provides a visual reminder of the work being undertaken to keep Maidstone safe.

-- 90 There is a significant body of evidence that identifies that a public health approach is needed to reduce violence and reduce the wider determinants of crime. - Trauma informed practice91Trauma informed practice is imbedded within the work of all the priority delivery groups as a foundationremains a fundamental91Trauma informed practice is imbedded within the work of all the priority delivery groups as a foundationelement of the SMPs work91Trauma informed practice is imbedded within the work of all the priority delivery groups as a foundationto the work undertaken.
-There are several examples within this report of the work undertaken in thisperiod where a public health approach is taken.
+- 90 There is a significant body of evidence that identifies that a public health approach is needed to reduce violence and reduce the wider determinants of crime. - Trauma informed practice remains a fundamental element of the SMPs work - 91 Trauma informed practice is imbedded within the work of all the priority delivery groups as a foundation to the work undertaken.
+There are several examples within this report of the work undertaken in this period where a public health approach is taken.
 Here are some examples for each group: